-The Saint Lawrence Lowlands of Canada is a bowl-shaped area found in the province of Ontario in Canada.
+The Saint Lawrence Lowlands of Canada is a bowl-shaped area found in the provinces of Ontario and Quebec in Canada.
 During the last glacial period, the ice sheet pushed the area downwards, and the soil deposited deeper into the Earth.
 After the ice sheet melted, the area took a shape of the Lake and with the presence of the deep fault line, the water siphoned into the ocean belt.
 It lies in the southeast part of Canada, stretches from the low-lying area, from the Great Lakes to the St. Lawrence River, and is around 46,000 square kilometers.
 The Canadian Shield bounds the region, and comprises of the peninsula of southern Ontario.
 However, the area is small, but it is popular for the increased agricultural productivity, high degree of urbanization and industrialization.

 4. Historical Role